 Oh, the charges were real.
 The stunts, however, were later revealed to be entirely contrived for the purpose of public relations.
-A bad boy image was set into motion, and would be maintained.
+A bad boy image was set into motion, and IT would be maintained.
 Next came a bomb threat, and being banned from Edmonton, Canada.
 They got covered in international press releases, and that seemed to prove it all rather wise.

 I assure you this only made the album more attractive to someone like me.
-I had no interest in Satan, and neither did anyone else I knew, but what we were interested in was music which we were not supposed to possess, or listen to.
+I had no interest in Satan, and neither did anyone else I knew, but what we were interested in was music which we were not supposed to possess or listen to.
 To own Motley Crue cassette tapes was to be in rebellion against the parental order.
-I loved that album, and still do.
+I loved that album, and I still do.

 Whiskey, Motorcycles, and Strip Clubs

 Shout at the Devil was almost universally panned by critics.
 It was called a jumble of Aerosmith and Kiss cliches.
 One can see where that idea would be somewhat valid, but it missed the mark.
 Another person said the point of the thing was to provide cheap thrills to jaded teens.
 Okay, that's what it did.
 Motley Crue was not making music for critics, but for adolescents and young adults who wanted a bit of rebellion and something to party to.